-SUNY College of Technology at Alfred is a top choice for students who are interested in pursuing a major in Financial Planning and Services.
+The University of Wisconsin-Madison is a top choice for students who are interested in pursuing a major in Financial Planning and Services.
 Students can earn up to a Post masters certificate at the school.
-SUNY College of Technology at Alfred grants around 14 Bachelors degrees to those majoring in Financial Planning and Services per year.
-However, Roger Williams University and the University of Wisconsin-Madison are also options to consider.
+The University of Wisconsin-Madison grants around 104 Bachelors degrees to those majoring in Financial Planning and Services per year.
+However, Roger Williams University and the University of Connecticut are also options to consider.
 Take a look at the college options in the table below.

 The highest paying jobs for Financial Planning and Services majors include Business Teachers, Postsecondary, Personal Financial Advisors and Securities, Commodities, and Financial Services Sales Agents.
 However, something else to consider is how many job openings there currently is.
 Jobs that are in high need that a degree in Financial Planning and Services can prepare you for are Securities, Commodities, and Financial Services Sales Agents, Personal Financial Advisors and Business Teachers, Postsecondary.